 The palliative care team will spend time talking and listening to you and your family.
 They will make sure you completely understand all of your treatment options and choices.
 By exploring your personal goals, the palliative care team will help you match those goals to the options.
 They will also make sure that all of your doctors are coordinated and know and understand what you want.
 This gives you more control over your care.

-Do Chemotherapy, Radiation and Dialysis treatments stop?
+Do Chemotherapy, Radiation, and Dialysis treatments stop?

 These treatments do not have to stop to receive Palliative care.
-Home health services or physical therapy can also paired with Palliative care.
+Home health services or physical therapy can also be paired with Palliative care.

 When should palliative care begin?